bsmg/beat-saber-community-wiki/support.md

 * Low framerate can also be caused by something going wrong within your application data folder, to fix this refer to [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-beat-saber-saves-in-app-data)
 * CountersPlus counters like scorecounter and swing speed can be expensive.
 [See this github wiki page on performance with Counters+](https://github.com/Caeden117/CountersPlus/wiki/Performance-and-Optimization)

 VR is very CPU intensive, especially if you add mods.
 If you're struggling to run the game with the mods you want, consider upgrading your hardware.
-Note that Beat Saber doesn't utilize the GPU very much as it's a fairly simple game visually.
+Note that Beat Saber doesn't utilize the GPU very much as visually it's a fairly simple game.

 # 3. Common Questions
 ### 3.1 Blank Menu, No Buttons